 The Downside of Professional Investors

 When you’re starting a business, finding investors may seem like the answer to all your problems.
-But in most cases you’d be wrong.
+But in most cases you’d be wrong — there are downsides.

 It’s not that I don’t believe in the value of investors, because I do.
 But not right away.
 It’s far better to bootstrap as long as possible, especially during the earliest stages of building your business.
 Here’s why.

 There are strings attached.

 When it comes to professional investors — people like fund managers, active angel investors and experts who manage other people’s money — outside funding always comes with strings.
 So when you take on investors, you could be taking on more than you bargained for.
 In fact, sometimes it can be harmful to your business.

 It may harm your business.

 Along with accepting money, you’re accepting a new boss.
 Isn’t that the opposite of what you want?
 Didn’t you decide to start your own business to be the boss?
 Once you take on investors, you’re not the only one calling the shots — now you have other people to answer to.

 Investors’ goals aren’t necessarily your goals.
 To be blunt, they’re in it for the money.
 Your goal is to build a successful company over the long haul.
 Their goal is to get a return on their investment in the not-too-distant future.

 Investors are looking for a way out (an exit strategy) while you’re presumably looking to build something for the long-term.
 They’re focused on scaling your business so that it can either be acquired or issue an initial public offering (IPO).
 Why?
 Because that’s how they make money.
 Otherwise, no payday for them.
 In most cases, they want your business to grow as fast as possible, which isn’t always good for your company’s long-term health.